analogdevicesinc/gr-ofdmradar/README.md

 ### Dependencies

-* An installation of GNURadio (master / possibly 3.10, this module requires some (at the time of writing this) recent patches.
+* An installation of GNURadio 3.10 or later
 * FFTW3
 * OpenGL development headers and runtime